 That's right, it's time for another SIA short story contest.
 We want to read your best short stories.
-We're looking for Murder Mysteries!
+We're looking for your most creative mythology short!

 Failure to include this sentence of dialogue will result in your story being disqualified.